einfra logoDocumentation

 • Check this repository graph and pipeline history.

-• See Kaniko documentation for advanced flags (e.g., —cache, —build-arg).
+• See Kaniko documentation for advanced flags (e.g., --cache, --build-arg).

-• Keep in mind, that Kaniko is probably obsolete.
+• Keep in mind that Kaniko is probably obsolete.

-How to use images from Gitlab Registry
+How to use images from GitLab Registry

-If the project’s visibility within GitLab is public and container registry is not limited to authenticated users, simply use:
+If the project’s visibility within GitLab is public and the container registry is not limited to authenticated users, simply use:

 docker run [options] registry.example.com/group/project/image [arguments]